MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Introduction

+Two major challenges prevent LLMs from effectively handling tasks in the medical sphere: (i) Limited \emph{volume and specificity} of medical training data compared to the vast general text data, due to cost and privacy concerns \citep{thirunavukarasu2023large}.\footnote{Although Med-PaLM 2 \citep{singhal2023towards} serves as a specialized medical LLM fine-tuned on the basis of PaLM 2, it is closed-sourced and not publicly accessible yet.} (ii) The demand for \textit{extensive domain knowledge} \citep{schmidt2007expertise} and \textit{advanced reasoning skills} \citep{lievin2022can} makes eliciting medical expertise via simple prompting challenging \citep{kung2023performance, clinical}.
+Although numerous attempts, particularly within math and coding, have been made to enhance prompting methods \citep{besta2023graph, lala2023paperqa,wang2023augmenting}, strategies used in the medical field have been shown to induce \emph{hallucination} \citep{umapathi2023med, harris2023large,ji2023survey}, indicating the need for more robust approaches.

-At the same time, as opposed to the conventional single \emph{input-output} pattern, recent research has surprisingly witnessed the success of LLM-based agents across a spectrum of tasks \citep{xi2023rise, wang2023unleashing}.
-Among such work, the design of multi-agent collaboration favorably stands out by highlighting the simulation of human activities \citep{du2023improving, liang2023encouraging, Park2023GenerativeAgents} and coordinating the potential of multiple agents \citep{chen2023agentverse, li2023metaagents, hong2023metagpt}.
-Through the design of multi-agent collaboration, the expertise implicitly embedded within LLMs or that the model has encountered during its training, which may not be readily accessible via traditional prompting, is effectively brought to the fore.
-In turn, this process enhances the model's reasoning capabilities over the course of multi-round interaction \citep{wang2023unleashing, wang2023rolellm, du2023improving, fu2023improving}.
+Meanwhile, recent research has surprisingly witnessed the success of multi-agent collaboration \citep{xi2023rise, wang2023unleashing} which highlights the simulation of human activities \citep{du2023improving, liang2023encouraging, Park2023GenerativeAgents} and optimizes the collective power of multiple agents \citep{chen2023agentverse, li2023metaagents, hong2023metagpt}.
+Through such design, the expertise implicitly embedded within LLMs, or that the model has encountered during its training, which may not be readily accessible via traditional prompting, is effectively brought to the fore.
+This process subsequently enhances the model's reasoning capabilities throughout multiple rounds of interaction \citep{wang2023rolellm, fu2023improving}.

-Inspired by the above ideas, we propose a \textbf{Multi-disciplinary Collaboration (MC)} framework in the clinical domain, aiming to unveil the intrinsic clinical knowledge from LLMs as well as bolster the reasoning competence in a training-free and interpretable manner.
-Specifically, the MC framework is based on five pivotal steps: (i) expert gathering: gather experts from distinct disciplines according to the clinical question; (ii) analysis proposition: domain experts put forward their own analysis with their expertise; (iii) report summarization: compose a summarized report on the basis of a previous series of analyses; (iv) collaborative consultation: engage the experts in discussions over the summarized report.
-The report will be revised iteratively until an agreement from all the experts is reached; (v) decision making: derive a final decision from the unanimous report.
+Motivated by these notions, we pioneer a \textbf{multi-disciplinary collaboration framework (MedAgents)} specifically tailored to the clinical domain.
+Our objective centers on unveiling the intrinsic medical knowledge embedded in LLMs and reinforcing reasoning proficiency in a training-free manner.
+As shown in Figure \ref{fig:overview}, the \textsc{MedAgents} framework gathers experts from diverse disciplines and reaches consistent conclusions through collaborative discussions.